targetteal/o2-pt/rule-book.md

 _Circle Members_ can invite people that are not _Circle Members_ to solve particular issues or process tensions.

-_Circle Meetings_ are scheduled by the _Circle_'s Secretary and facilitated by the Facilitator, two special _Roles_ described in the core _Roles_ section.
+_Circle Meetings_ are scheduled by the _Circle_'s _Secretary_ and facilitated by the _Facilitator_, two special _Roles_ described in the core _Roles_ section.

 ## Meeting format

 _Circle Meetings_ start with a check in round and end with a check out round.
-The Facilitator fills the meeting with one or more of the 5 different modes, according to the time available and the needs of the _Circle_.
+The _Facilitator_ fills the meeting with one or more of the 5 different modes, according to the time available and the needs of the _Circle_.

 In the check in round, one at a time, each participant shares how he or she is coming to the meeting.

 In the check out round, one at a time, each participant shares a closing reflection about the meeting.

-The Facilitator should not allow any discussion or crosstalk in both rounds, in order to preserve the individual space of every _Circle Member_.
+The _Facilitator_ should not allow any discussion or crosstalk in both rounds, in order to preserve the individual space of every _Circle Member_.

 The different modes should never be mixed together.
-The Facilitator must state the name, goal, and clarify rules of each mode before beginning to facilitate each one.
+The _Facilitator_ must state the name, goal, and clarify rules of each mode before beginning to facilitate each one.

 ## Review Mode

 The goal of the _Review Mode_ is to give transparency about the _Circle_'s work.
 That is usually accomplished by reviewing metrics, recurring actions, and projects.

-It's up to the Facilitator to decide how specifically the _Review Mode_ is conducted, except if a _Restriction_ determines otherwise.
+It's up to the _Facilitator_ to decide how specifically the _Review Mode_ is conducted, except if a _Restriction_ determines otherwise.

 Detailed suggestions can be found in the **Pattern Library**.